Here are some grants, programs, agencies, and other resources dedicated to helping black-owned businesses in the U.S.

 Small businesses thrive when they can connect with a larger network that provides resources, opportunities for growth, and synergy.
 Take a look at some of the organizations devoted to providing connection and networking in the Black business community.

 Many consumers want to patronize Black-owned businesses, but they may not always be sure how to find them.
-Support Black Owned seeks to answer that need by developing a directory of Black-owned businesses across the United States.
-Businesses may only be listed if they’re at least 50% Black-owned.
+Support Black Owned seeks to answer that need by developing a directory of Black-owned businesses across the U.S. Businesses may only be listed if they’re at least 50% Black-owned.
 While listing is free, premium services are available for a price to better promote and advertise Black-owned businesses.
 Directories are searchable by the type of business or by the state in which businesses are located.

-Hosted and funded by the MBDA, Capital Pathways is an organization that hosts workshops for minority entrepreneurs to access training and development in 10 cities across the United States.
-It seeks to connect minority business owners to one another.
+Hosted and funded by the MBDA, Capital Pathways is an organization that hosts workshops for minority entrepreneurs to access training and development in 10 cities across the U.S. It seeks to connect minority business owners to one another.
 Workshop subjects include credit counseling, entrepreneurship, business lending, and more.
 Capital Pathways also connects minority entrepreneurs to lenders, investors, and contractors to help them fund and expand their businesses.

 The National Minority Supplier Development Council (NMSDC) is a membership organization that connects minority-owned businesses to other companies that want to purchase their products and services, including colleges and universities, health care companies, and thousands of privately owned companies.
 Its Business Consortium Fund offers financing and business advice.
 The NMSDC’s goal is to increase business opportunities for minority-owned businesses, in part by helping them integrate into public- and private-sector supply chains.

-The National Black MBA Association (NBMBAA) is a nonprofit that nurtures Black business people coming into the business world, providing coaching and mentoring to 20,000 members across 40 local chapters in the United States.
-Chapters hold networking events and other programs to boost members’ careers.
+The National Black MBA Association (NBMBAA) is a nonprofit that nurtures Black business people coming into the business world, providing coaching and mentoring to 20,000 members across 40 local chapters in the U.S. Chapters hold networking events and other programs to boost members’ careers.
 Leadership and professional development programs include webinars, business case competitions, conferences, and pitch challenges.
 In addition, the association hosts a knowledge center for Black professionals.